-The Police Reform and Social Responsibility Act 2011 established Police and Crime Commissioner's as elected officials with statutory functions and responsibilities for Policing and Crime within their area.
-The key roles of the Police and Crime Commissioner are:
+The Police Reform and Social Responsibility Act 2011 established Police and Crime Commissioners as elected officials with statutory functions and responsibilities for Policing and Crime within their area.
+This Scheme sets out how the Commissioner will delegate to his own staff; and how he will hold the Chief Constable to account for the provision of policing services.
+The key roles of the Commissioner are: